Calamine (mineral): Early history

-In 1684 a paper presented to the Royal Society touched on the medicinal and veterinary properties of the compound when in finely powdered form.
+In 1684 a paper presented to the Royal Society described the medicinal and veterinary properties of the compound when in finely powdered form.
 Since then no mechanism of action for the powder has been identified, and as of 1992 the only medical effect of the powdered mineral appears to be its ability to absorb moisture secreted from irritated and weeping skin.